 - Information and direction on federal research-related regulations and guidance, state laws and institutional policies

 The IRB office is also available to advise on monitoring investigator research, preparing for site visits (for example, sponsor or FDA inspections), and to orienting new researchers to human subject protection matters.
 The IRB also enters into reliance agreements for multi-site studies as a reviewing IRB and a relying IRB.
-For further information about the IRB and submitting a research protocol, contact Carolyn David-Graves, IRB Coordinator, at (972) 396-4044 , email Carolyn David-Graves or Mary Bailie, Director of Clinical Innovation at (972) 519-1223 , email Mary Bailie.
+For further information about the IRB and submitting a research protocol, contact Perrie Gibson, IRB Coordinator, at (972) 396-4044, email Perrie Gibson or Kristye Palmquist at 972-566-6060, email Kristye Palmquist or Carolyn David-Graves, Director of Clinical Research, at (972) 519-1223, email Carolyn David-Graves.

 Accreditation is a public affirmation of an organization's commitment to protecting research participants.
 Medical City Plano Institutional Review Board has full accreditation through the Association for the Association for the Accreditation of Human Research Protection Programs, Inc. (AAHRPP).